 4. Compile a list of questions you may want to ask

-At the end of your interview, it’s likely your interviewer will ask you if you have any questions.
+At the end of your interview, it’s likely your Recruiter will ask you if you have any questions.
 You always want to make sure you say yes and have some questions already prepared.
 This shows a genuine interest in the company and their job.
 You could ask about: